 Day 5 — Yellowstone/Gallatin Canyon, Montana

-After breakfast, head west, stopping to photograph the colors and shapes of bubbling, popping mud at the whimsical Fountain Paint Pots.
+After breakfast, head west stopping to photograph the colors and shapes of bubbling, popping mud at the whimsical Fountain Paint Pots.
 Leave the park via the West Yellowstone gate and travel to the Gallatin Canyon near Big Sky, Montana.
 Settle into a comfortable log cabin lodge at Lone Mountain Ranch - a member of the National Geographic Unique Lodges of the World collection (December 30 - through February 18 departures only).
-This evening, gather to share your best photos.
-This evening, toast your winter adventure in Yellowstone at a farewell dinner.
+This evening, gather to share your best photos and toast your winter adventure in Yellowstone at a farewell dinner.
 Rainbow Ranch Lodge or Lone Mountain Ranch (B,L,D)